 During President Pierce's term in office, 1853-1857, he made numerous visits to this house and later addressed Andoverites at the time of the Civil War Rally.
 During Pierce's visits, this was "the Summer White House" with his administrative staff across the street at #47 Central St. (Samuel Abbot House).

-Mrs. Jane Pierce, was born Mar.
+Mrs. Jane M. Pierce, was born Mar.
 12, 1806 in Hampton, NH.
-She was the daughter of Rev. Jesse & Elizabeth Appleton.
-When Jane became First Lady of the White House on March 4, 1853, With the death of her only surviving child, "Her grief was so great she lost interest in other other matters.
+She was the daughter of Rev. Jesse & Elizabeth (Means) Appleton.
+When Jane became First Lady of the White House on March 4, 1853, after the death of her only surviving child, "Her grief was so great she lost interest in other matters.
 She always dressed in black while in the White House."
-Always resentful of the demands the political life made on her husband, she chose to believe the God willed her son's death, thus enabling her husband to undertake his White House duties undistracted by concern for their child's well being."
+Always resentful of the demands the political life made on her husband, she chose to believe that God willed her son's death, thus enabling her husband to undertake his White House duties undistracted by concern for their child's well-being."

-The house was later known as "The Ripley House" - for Col. George Ripley (1873).
+After the death of John Aiken the children inherit the estate and son-in law George Ripley, husband of Mary E. Aiken purchased the house in 1873.
+The house was later known as "The Ripley House" for Col. George Ripley (1873).
 He had green-house and barn on the property - He also owned Atkinson House, 17 Abbot Street, 1900 and had large farm at end of Abbot Street.

 George Ripley was born on July 29, 1830 in Greenfield, MA, son of Franklin & Charlotte (Barrett) Ripley.
 His father was a banker and George pursued the same occupation.
 He would later become president of the National Hide and Leather Bank of Boston.
 George married on Dec.
 17, 1857 to Mary Elizabeth Aiken born Feb.
 5, 1838 in this home, daughter of John and Mary (Means) Aiken.